marcusnobrega-eng/TC-Hydro/README.md

 - Critical rainfall duration assessment
 - Box-plot hydrograph assessment

-The software requires a license of Microsoft Excel 2013 or higher.
+The software requires a license of Microsoft Excel 2013 or superior.
 The user has to enable editing and macros, as well as enabling the solver and developer add-ons for better performance.

+Please, refer to the Supplementary Material for detailed information of the interfaces and equations used in the software.

-### Version 1.0.1 ###
+### Version 1.0.4 ###
 Developer: Marcus Nóbrega Gomes Júnior,

 PhD.
 Student at University of Texas at San Antonio